See the Story Index for Wael Abdelgawad’s other stories.

-As a Palestinian, I had to believe the reverse was true as well.
+As a child of Palestinian immigrants, I had to believe the reverse was true as well.
 My people, the Palestinian nation and diaspora, were a defeated, oppressed and demonized tribe.
 Our nation was stolen, our very homes occupied by strangers.
 We were prisoners in our own land and refugees in the lands of others.
 But if Allah chose to help us, if He sided with us and marked our path to victory, then who could stand in our way?

-I would pray Dhuhr and ‘Asr by the side of the road somewhere, and would arrive in San Francisco by sunset, Insha’Allah.
+I would pray Dhuhr and ‘Asr – the noon and afternoon prayers – by the side of the road, taking advantage of the Islamic dispensation for travelers, allowing them to combine prayers for convenience.
+I should arrive in San Francisco by sunset, Insha’Allah.

 I missed my wife and child.
 I missed having a home to return to.
 I missed the presence of someone – anyone – in my life who genuinely cared about me.
 Someone I could talk to, someone I could love.

-All of a sudden I wanted my family.
-The desire to be with them, to see them and hold them, expanded in my chest so hard and fast that I had to choke back a sob.
+The desire to be with my family, to see them and hold them, expanded in my chest so hard and fast that I had to choke back a sob.
 I needed my wife: the clean scent of her black hair, her lean and dusky arms, her warmth, her ready laugh… It had been a long time since I’d heard her laugh, and a long time since I’d held her in my embrace.

 Hajar too I needed.
-She was three years old going on four, and was my darling, my sweetheart.
-Big, looping brown curls, and light brown eyes like the sands of the Sahara.
-She liked to make up jokes and stories, could create her own dolls and doll furniture out of anything handy – from popped balloons to twigs from the yard – and loved to run toward me and throw herself at me like a roller derby queen.
+She was my darling, my sweetheart.
+Big, looping brown curls, and light brown eyes the color of the irrigated earth of my native Palestine, or so I imagined my homeland, since I’d never seen it and likely never would.
+Hajar liked to make up jokes and stories, could create her own dolls and doll furniture out of anything handy – from popped balloons to twigs from the yard – and loved to run toward me and throw herself at me like a roller derby queen.
 I needed the way she wrapped her arms around my neck and squeezed so tightly I could hardly breathe.
 The way she’d lie on the floor, idly kicking her bedroom door so that the stopper bounced off the wall, no matter how many times I told her not to.

 Her love, her stubbornness and even her tears – they were all precious to me.

 I glanced at the clock: 2:30 pm.
-Safaa would be at work teaching the second grade class at Fresno Islamic Academy.
+Safaa would be teaching the second grade class at Fresno Islamic Academy.
 Hajar was at preschool.

-I took my cell phone out of my pocket, plugged in my ear piece so I could drive and talk at the same time, and hit 2 to speed-dial Safaa.
+I took my cell phone out of my pocket, plugged in my ear piece and hit 2 to speed-dial Safaa.
 I knew she didn’t want to talk to me.
 Her instructions were to call only in case of emergencies.
 Anyway she’d be busy in class and her phone would probably be off.
 I just wanted to hear her voice on the voicemail, and leave her a message.

 To my surprise, she answered after three rings.
 “What?
 Is something wrong?”

-Her voice was like a clear mountain spring.
+Her voice was a clear mountain spring.
 It was sweet to me, and pleasant.
 I smiled.

 “As-salamu alaykum sweetie.
 There’s nothing wrong.
 I just miss you, that’s all.
-I have some good news, too.
+I have some good news.
 I’m on a job.
-I received -”
+I received-”

-I graduated high school a month before my sixteenth birthday.
-I had applied to several U.S. universities and received letters of admission from five, including two Ivy League schools.
+When I reached middle school my family moved from California to Qatar.
+I’d already been bumped up a year, from 5th to 6th, as I was considered gifted.
+The private Islamic academy that I attended in Qatar kicked me up another year.
+So I effectively skipped two years of school and graduated high school a month before my sixteenth birthday.
+I had applied to several U.S. universities and received letters of admission to two Ivy League schools.
 My true desire was to study at the International Islamic University in Malaysia, but my parents were adamantly opposed.
-My father in particular felt that the pursuit of Islamic studies at a university level was a waste of intellect.
+My father felt that the pursuit of Islamic studies at a university level was a waste of intellect.
 I think they also feared that without supervision I might run off to Bosnia to join the fight against the Serbs.
 They were right, I might have.

-In the end, my parents – who remained in the Middle East themselves – pressured me to attend university in Fresno, the city where I’d lived from ages 6 to 14.
-They had friends there who could watch over me, and of course I had friends there as well, particularly the other four of the five musketeers – Aziz, Amiri, Titus and Tarek.
-I entered Fresno State University to study pre-medicine.
-I had little interest in becoming a doctor, but my father insisted that I would do what I was told or be disowned.
+In the end, my parents – who remained in the Middle East themselves – pressured me to attend university back in Fresno.
+They had friends there who could watch over me, and of course I had friends there as well.

-The summer after my first year of college, I attended a Muslim youth camp that was held in the mountains every year.
+The next summer I attended a Muslim youth camp that was held in the mountains every year.
 I was invited as a counselor and given a cabin of boys to guide, ages nine to thirteen.
-They came from all over the western U.S. Some were dedicated Muslims, while others knew nothing, not even the shahadah.
+Some were dedicated Muslims, while others knew nothing, not even the shahadah.

-For one month I tried to teach them about Islam and prevent them from getting lost in the woods, getting hurt or missing home too badly.
+For one month I tried to teach my boys about Islam and prevent them from getting lost in the woods, getting hurt or missing home too badly.
 I woke them for Fajr and took them on morning hikes.
-One of the kids taught me “Mighty Mighty Muslims,” so we’d climb gray boulders the size of buildings, wade through shallow, icy streams and march through the tall trees chanting, We are the Muslims / mighty mighty Muslims / Everywhere we go / people want to know / who we are / so we tell them / We are the Muslims – and repeat.
+One of the kids taught me “Mighty Mighty Muslims,” so we’d climb gray boulders the size of buildings, ford icy streams and march through the tall trees chanting, We are the Muslims / mighty mighty Muslims / Everywhere we go / people want to know / who we are / so we tell them / We are the Muslims – and repeat.

 I named them the Salman Squad – after the sahabi Salman Al-Farisi – and taught them about Salman’s lifelong search for truth.
-I taught them why we worship Allah rather than how.
-During the day they attended the group prayers and classes.
-After Maghreb the entire camp – boys, girls, counselors and staff – attended a campfire.
-With the flames warming the night and sparks rushing up like laughter, the kids told jokes and stories and performed plays or comedy skits.
-By the end of the week I genuinely cared for those kids, and – I like to think – they cared for me.
+During the day they attended prayers and classes.
+After sunset the entire camp attended a campfire.
+With the flames warming the night and sparks rushing up like laughter, the kids told jokes and stories and performed plays and skits.

-One evening at camp I was approached by a boy named Jihad.
-He was a ten year old with bright eyes, sturdy shoulders and big black curls on his head.
-He was captain of the cabin baseball team.
+One evening I was approached by a boy named Jihad.
+A ten year old with sturdy shoulders and curly black hair, he was captain of the cabin baseball team.
 He’d give the other kids pep talks, urging them to show that Salman Squad was the best.
 It made me laugh, how seriously he took it.

-Meanwhile, I was shut out by the other counselors.
+Meanwhile, I was shut out by the other counselors, maybe not deliberately but the result was the same.
 They’d been attending the camp since they were kids.
 They formed a tight clique.
 I was a stranger.
-None of the other five musketeers had wanted to attend, and I knew no one there.
+None of the other five musketeers – my old friends – had wanted to attend, and I knew no one there.

 During classes, when the counselors had free time, they’d have group discussions, go for hikes, or drive to the nearby mountain town of Shaver Lake for burgers or pizza.

-Alone with nothing to do, I’d sit with my back against a lightning-scarred oak tree at the camp’s high point, with a sweeping view down the mountain – and memorize Quran from a small, zippered mushaf with a green leather cover.
-Jihad’s problem was weighing on me.
+Alone with nothing to do, I’d sit with my back against a lightning-scarred oak tree at the camp’s high point, with a sweeping view down the mountain, and memorize Quran from a small, zippered mushaf with a green leather cover.

-They sat on a fallen log, and the three of us spent the next hour talking about camp, the kids, and our lives in general.
-I had little experience talking to girls, so I was shy, but Safaa was articulate, smart, and interesting.
-I found myself blurting out my worry about Jihad’s situation (I didn’t mention him by name) and asking their advice.
+The three of us spent the next hour talking.
+I was tongue-tied before this beauty, but she was articulate and interesting.
+I found myself blurting out my worry about Jihad’s situation (I didn’t mention him by name).

 Ishaq said I should counsel the boy to refuse to work at the store.
-Safaa disagreed, saying that it would create conflict in the family.
-She suggested that I speak to the boy’s father in person and advise him to look for another line of work.
+The sister disagreed, saying that it would create conflict in the family.
+She suggested that I speak to the boy’s father and advise him to look for another line of work.
 Maybe they could open a gas station or a restaurant.

-He was right about that last point, but not for the reason he thought.
-Later that winter I heard from Ishaq that two men had come into Jihad’s father’s store to rob it.
+He was right about that last point.
+Later that winter I heard from Ishaq that two men had gone into Jihad’s father’s store to rob it.
 Jihad’s father reached behind the counter for a weapon; the robbers shot him, then shot Jihad as well.
 The father survived; Jihad did not.

-That letter was like a bluebird swooping out of a gray sky into my cell.
+That letter was like a bluebird swooping out of a gray sky into my cell and singing a song just for me.
 I couldn’t stop smiling for days.
 Safaa and I began a correspondence, and by the time I came out of prison at age twenty five, I loved her like the sea loves the sky.
 And like a blessing on the wing, she felt the same.
 Three months after my release, we were married.